ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 of the supported methods (e.g., "check DKIM, but not SPF").

-Specifically, consider a Domain Owner that has deployed one of the technologies, and that technology fails for some messages, but such failures don't cause enforcement action.
+Specifically, consider a Domain Owner that has deployed one of the technologies and that technology fails for some messages, but such failures don't cause enforcement action.
 Deploying DMARC would cause enforcement action for policies other than "none", which would appear to exclude participation by that Domain Owner.

 The DMARC development team evaluated the idea of policy exception mechanisms on several occasions and invariably concluded that there was not a strong enough use case to include them.
-The specific target audience for DMARC does not appear to have concerns about the failure modes of one or the other being a barrier to DMARC's adoption.
+The specific the target audience for DMARC does not appear to have concerns about the failure modes of one or the other being a barrier to DMARC's adoption.

 In the scenario described above, the Domain Owner has a few options:

 1. Tighten up its infrastructure to minimize the failure modes of the single deployed technology.

-2. Deploy the other supported authentication mechanism, to offset the failure modes of the first.
+2. Deploy the other supported authentication mechanism to offset the failure modes of the first.

 3. Deploy DMARC in a reporting-only mode.

 ##  Sender Header Field {#sender-header-field}

 It has been suggested in several message authentication efforts that the Sender header field be checked for an identifier of interest, as the standards indicate this as the proper way to indicate a re-mailing of content such as through a mailing list.
 Most recently, it was a protocol-level option for DomainKeys, but on evolution to DKIM, this property was removed.

-The DMARC development team considered this and decided not to include support for doing so, for the following reasons:
+The DMARC development team considered this and decided not to include support for doing so for the following reasons:

 1. The main user protection approach is to be concerned with what the user sees when a message is rendered.
 There is no consistent behavior among MUAs regarding what to do with the content of the Sender field, if present.
-Accordingly, supporting checking of the Sender identifier would mean applying policy to an identifier the end user might never actually see, which can create a vector for attack against end users by simply forging a Sender field containing some identifier that DMARC will like.
+Accordingly, supporting the checking of the Sender identifier would mean applying policy to an identifier the end user might never actually see, which can create a vector for attack against end users by simply forging a Sender field containing some identifier that DMARC will like.

 2. Although it is certainly true that this is what the Sender field is for, its use in this way is also unreliable, making it a poor candidate for inclusion in the DMARC evaluation algorithm.

 3. Allowing multiple ways to discover policy introduces unacceptable ambiguity into the DMARC evaluation algorithm in terms of which policy is to be applied and when.